Merkoba/Hue/configuration.md

 "color_contrast_amount_x"
 >Color contrast levels used through out the interface.

-"chat_crop_limit"
->After this number of chat messages on the screen, the oldest ones will start to get removed so there's always this maximum amount of messages displayed.
-This is to avoid having a huge amount of text in memory in case it is opened for a long time.

 "played_crop_limit"
 >Same as chat_crop limit but for items displayed when "Now Playing" is clicked.